NCI-NAACCR-Zone-Design/Louisiana/README.md

 The command `npm start` will start Webpack's development server at http://localhost:8181/ and will open a browser window for you as well.

 The command `npm run build` will copy static assets and compiled code into the `docs/` directory, where it may be deployed to Github Pages as your website.
+You will need to do this every time you change the content of `static/`, including replacing images or loading new data.

 While using the Webpack development server, making edits to `src/` will automatically recompile your application and reload the web page. **However, changes to `static/` will not trigger this**.
 After replacing a logo, for example, you must run `npm run build` and reload the page.

+Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.

 ### Deployment